pb866/DSMACCanalysis/README.md

 nomenclature for the analysis of the structure and the lumping by properties.
 While the script should work fine for the latest MCM version, there is no guarantee that the script will work correctly for older versions.

+There are 2 options for the time format, either as model time in hours starting at 0 (default) or as Julian time (date/time of the year).
+Specify the format using the keyword `time:` followed by the keyword `TIME` for the default model time format or `JTIME` for the Julian time format, e.g.: `time: TIME`.

 There is an option to shade night-time periods in the plots.
 By default, this option is shut off, if you want shading, use the keyword `night:` followed by